 One of the many business that have joined the Pickens landscape, construction at Twin’s Car Wash is in full swing.
 Other new businesses run the gamut from funeral homes to laser tag centers to an “old-school” weightlifting gym.

 Over the last few months the city and county have seen some increased activity in the business sector, with several new businesses now open or in some phase of the permitting and construction process.
 Here is a list of recent happenings in Jasper and the surrounding areas.
 The following are businesses that came to our attention through city hall, advertising, and other sources, and is not a comprehensive list.

-See full story in this week's print or onilne editions.
+See list of some of the new businesses in town in this week's print or online editions.

 The Pickens Progress will sponsor a political forum for state races on October 16th, at 6:30 p.m. at the Pickens County Administration Building in the Pickens Room.

 The forum will feature races for the state legislature that include Pickens County: